Container serving trolley with wheels

-When it is closed, nothing will disturb the cylindrical shape and the clear lines of the Barboy .
-When it is opened, the multiple-pieces furniture has three differently sized compartments, including two superior out-swinging compartments.
-In those compartments there is enough space for every kind of bar accessory – from numerous bottles over glasses up to corkscrews or coasters: everything you need in a fully equipped (mini)bar suits in there.
+When closed, nothing interferes with the cylindrical shape and clean lines of the Barboy .
+When open, the multi-part piece of furniture offers three different sized compartments, of which the two upper compartments can be swung out.
+In the compartments is space for any bar accessories - from numerous bottles to glasses to corkscrews or coasters, everything comes in the wood-made Barboy under.

-Since Verner Panton was an advocate of flexibility and versatility, the usage purpose of the Barboy wasn’t limited to the house bar: the rolling helper is also useful in the living room, bathroom or kitchen – all the places where things should be well stored and mobile.
+Since Verner Panton was a proponent of flexibility and versatility, the intended use of the Barboy but not limited to the home bar: also in the living room, bathroom or kitchen, the rolling helper is well usable - just everywhere where things should be stowed and mobile.